-- Gifts.
+- · Gifts.

 - Transfers at death.

 - Certain tax-free transactions.

 - Certain like-kind exchanges, involuntary conversions, etc.

-- Exchanges to comply with SEC orders.

 - Property distributed by a partnership to a partner.

 - Transfers to tax-exempt organizations where the property will be used in an unrelated business.

 - Timber property.